-To prevent illegitimate users from signing up for free memberships on your network, you can enable reCAPTCHA in the enrolment flow or on your email contact forms to discourage spambots.
+To prevent illegitimate users from signing up for free memberships on your network, you can enable reCAPTCHA in the enrolment flow, donation campaigns, or on your email contact forms to discourage spambots.

 SilkStart currently supports reCAPTCHA v2 only.
 Using a reCAPTCHA v3 key will not work.